Monica Puig: 2013: Entering the top 100

-2014–15: First WTA title, high ranking of No. 41
+2014–15: First WTA Tour title, high ranking of No. 41

 In May, she played and won her first WTA final in Strasbourg, defeating Sílvia Soler Espinosa.
 This success took her to her highest WTA ranking 41st.

 In October 2014, Puig won first place at the WTA Rising Stars Invitational in Singapore.
 Puig defeated Zheng Saisai in two sets.
 At the end of the year, she was world No. 59.

 In this same year, she also won the gold medal at the Central American and Caribbean Games in Veracruz, Mexico representing Puerto Rico.

-2016: Breakthrough and Olympic gold medal, Top 30
+2016: Breakthrough and Olympic gold medal, top 30

 Puig started the season strongly in Sydney.
-As a qualifier, she went on to defeat Magdaléna Rybáriková, Anna Karolína Schmiedlová, Samantha Stosur, and Belinda Bencic before losing in her second WTA final to Svetlana Kuznetsova.
+As a qualifier, she went on to defeat Magdaléna Rybáriková, Anna Karolína Schmiedlová, Samantha Stosur, and Belinda Bencic before losing in her second WTA Tour final to Svetlana Kuznetsova.

 At the Australian Open, she reached the third round, defeating Magda Linette and Kristýna Plíšková before losing to the fourth seed Agnieszka Radwańska.

 She repeated her Australian Open success to reach the third round at the French Open, defeating Olga Govortsova and Julia Görges, before losing to the 15th seed Madison Keys.

 In the Eastbourne International, Puig progressed as far as to the semifinals after beating Kristina Mladenovic.
 At Wimbledon she faced home player Johanna Konta in the first round, in which Puig lost in two sets.

-At the Rio Summer Olympics, Puig won the women's singles gold medal by defeating Polona Hercog, Anastasia Pavlyuchenkova, Garbiñe Muguruza, Laura Siegemund, Petra Kvitová, and finally Angelique Kerber.
+At the Rio Summer Olympics, Puig won the women's singles gold medal by defeating Polona Hercog, Anastasia Pavlyuchenkova, Garbiñe Muguruza, Laura Siegemund, Petra Kvitová, and, finally, Angelique Kerber.
 Puig became the second unseeded player to win a medal at the Olympics after Alicia Molik had won bronze in Athens and the first athlete representing Puerto Rico to win a gold medal in any sport.
 In Puerto Rico's Olympic history, Puig is the ninth sportsperson and the first woman to win an Olympic medal.
 She is the first Latin American representative to win the gold medal in singles and the second to win a medal, after Gabriela Sabatini won silver at the 1988 Summer Olympics.
 In November, Puig was presented the award for Best Female Athlete in Rio 2016 presented by the Association of National Olympic Committees (ANOC).

 She was not originally seeded at the US Open, but after a withdrawal of Sloane Stephens, Puig became the 32nd seed.
 She lost in the first round to Zheng Saisai, and also in doubles with Mariana Duque-Mariño to Nicole Gibbs and Nao Hibino, and concluded the season with a career best year-end ranking of No. 32.